andregmoeller/sick-fits/README.md

 npm i -g prisma
 ```

 This will install the Prisma CLI tool.
 Then you can run `npm run deploy` to deploy the data model to the Prisma Cloud.
+Please configure your

+### Cloudinary

+The frontend of this application uses [Cloudinary](https://cloudinary.com/) for uploading and resizing images.
+After you have signed up to Cloudinary as well as created an 'Upload Preset' called 'sickfits', please change the Cloudinary-URI in the method `uploadFile` of the component `CreateItem`.

 ## Starting the project on your local computer